Villavu/Simba/Doc/sphinx/mmlref/ocr.rst

 .. note::
     To do :-)
-    A large part is already explained abov e.
+    A large part is already explained above.
     Most of the other OCR functions are simply used for plain identifying and have no filtering tasks.